syednuman42/Syed-Numan-Portfolio/README.md

-## Explored Fandango Displayed Scores versus True User Ratings:
+## Part 2: Exploring Fandango's Displayed Scores versus True User Ratings:

 In order to examine the article's insinuation that Fandango doesn’t round a rating down when we’d mathematically expect it, a KDE plot was created that displayed the distribution of ratings that are displayed (STARS) on the website versus the true ratings that were from the votes (RATING) of users.
 The distribution of the kde plot of STARS DISPLAYED vs RATINGS FROM USERS indicated the same.